The Blank Slate

-The Blank Slate: The Modern Denial of Human Nature is a best-selling 2002 book by the cognitive psychologist Steven Pinker, in which the author makes a case against tabula rasa models in the social sciences, arguing that human behavior is substantially shaped by evolutionary psychological adaptations.
+The Blank Slate: The Modern Denial of Human Nature is a best-selling 2002 book by cognitive psychologist Steven Pinker, in which he argues against tabula rasa models in the social sciences, claiming that human behaviour is significantly shaped by evolved psychological traits.
 The book was nominated for the 2003 Aventis Prizes and was a finalist for the Pulitzer Prize.

 Summary

 Pinker argues that modern science has challenged three "linked dogmas" that constitute the dominant view of human nature in intellectual life: